 The Committee expressed concern that Kier were not aware of the number of citizens awaiting assessment.
 Members were also aware that citizens had to make repeated requests for the delivery of AHP bags which was in excess of 10 days.
 Members expressed further concern at the performance levels of Kier and commented that when awarded the contract should have been prepared for contract mobilisation.
-The Regional Manager informed the Committee that difficulties had been encountered in the delivery of AHP bags; however households had received an annual supply of bags, although he was aware that some new customers had to wait for the delivery of bags to take place.
-He stated that the timeframe for the delivery of AHP bags is 10 days, the collection crew will deliver the bags and then the service will start.
+The Regional Manager informed the Committee that difficulties had been encountered in the delivery of AHP bags; however households had received an annual supply of bags, although he was aware that some new customers had to wait for the delivery of AHP bags is 10 days, the collection crew will deliver the bags and then the service will start.